 How to get to HMS Belfast

 I have already shared where it is located and for those of you wondering, the HMS Belfast address is The Queen’s Walk, London, SE1 2JH.
 With the HMS Belfast location being on the dockside at The Queen’s Walk, there is no parking near the ship.
 The best way to get to the ship is via the tube (London underground).
-The nearest tube to HMS Belfast is Tower Bridge station, although you could go to Tower Hill and stroll across Tower Bridge itself.
+The nearest tube to HMS Belfast is London Bridge station, although you could go to Tower Hill and stroll across Tower Bridge itself.
 The boy and I walked across Tower Bridge after spending the morning in the Tower of London.

 Information and Tips for Visiting HMS Belfast with Kids